 Any new technology often must answer to the various effects its expansion may have on both economics and health.
 Frequently human and environmental health are treated as external to the economics of decisions regarding power generation.
 This leads to a discounting of the health impacts of fossil-fuel-based power generation that cause a substantial burden to citizens.
 Science can answer questions about potential harm from emerging technologies and thus help policy makers make sound decisions.
 Most will agree that economic progress should not introduce health problems to an area.
 To find if problems exist with wind electricity production, well-constructed scientific studies, rather than local conversations, should be our guide.

+Wisconsin in 2017 had 746 MW of wind power capacity while lowa had 7,312 MW.
 Wind energy produced 37 percent of lowa's electricity, while in Wisconsin the amount was just 2.3 percent.